ted-dunstone/PyLightPlug/docs/Development.rst

 * Allow for additional functions easily later
 * Provide good documentation on functionality

+PyLightPlug uses the metaclass plugins pattern to achieve a lightweight extensible plugin (See [#metaclass_link]_).
-The inital functionality for PyLightPlug is centered around providing a simple discovery mechanism.
+It is initially centered around providing a simple discovery mechanism to ensure the correct plugin can be chosen dependant on requirements.

+.. [#metaclass_link] The following has a good decription of a metaclass plugin implemtation http://effbot.org/zone/metaclass-plugins.htm
+The plugin framework x

 ------------
 Installation